Taylcd/Ban/README.md

-# Ban
+# BanManager
-An advanced ban plugin for PocketMine-MP.
+This plugin is under heavy development!